kyzelm/lisor/README.md

 ```

 ### Start
-Lisor has one method to start the application.
-After that fox will be watching you 🦊
+Lisor has one method to launch the application.
+After using it, fox will observe you 🦊

 ```javascript
 import Lisor from '@kyzelm/lisor';